Israel to buy Moderna's booster shot against COVID-19 variants

 Moderna’s COVID-19 booster vaccine is in early-stage trials.
 The company in April said it should be able to provide a booster shot for protection against variants of the novel coronavirus by the end of this year.

-Israel has agreed with Pfizer Inc (PFE.N) and Moderna to buy 16 million more vaccine doses for the country's 9.3 million population, Prime Minister Benjamin Netanyahu said in televised remarks on Tuesday. read more
+Israel has agreed with Pfizer Inc and Moderna to buy 16 million more vaccine doses for the country’s 9.3 million population, Prime Minister Benjamin Netanyahu said in televised remarks on Tuesday.

+Reporting by Dania Nadeem in Bengaluru; Editing by Arun Koyyur and Ramakrishnan M.

 Our Standards: The Thomson Reuters Trust Principles.